mohamad-s26/Git-_-course/README.md

 ## For Elzero School Git Course
 ### Project Notes
 ***This is the first project can i do it , and i thank ossama for help me he is the main reason for learn web developement***
+> the quote say : your mind for making ideas , not holding them